Skip to main content

 How to spot a scam

-Scams are more advanced than ever.
-As technology and data use continues to grow, new scams are presenting as threats to everyday Australians.
+Scam literacy is improving, and reports of scams are on the decline.
+But as technology continues to evolve, new scams continue to pose a threat to everyday Australians.
 Scammers can hack your devices or accounts, impersonate a business you’re paying, or even set up fake sites or businesses and trick you into making a purchase.
-This article will cover how to identify scams, so you can stay alert.
+Here’s what you need to know about spotting a scam and staying safe.

 What is a scam?

 A scam is a fraudulent act intended to deceive unassuming victims, usually for money.
-Scams cost Australians billions of dollars each year, and the more advanced they get, the tougher they are to spot.
+Scams cost Australians around $2 billion each year, and the more advanced they get, the tougher they are to spot.
+Thankfully, scam losses fell 25 per cent last year – but it’s important to remain vigilant.

 How do you get scammed?